Sustainability Comparison

 Ford Motor Company vs General Motors Sustainability: SINK Score Comparison

-Ford Motor Company scores 1 point higher than General Motors on SINK's sustainability index.
+Ford Motor Company scores 5 points higher than General Motors on SINK's sustainability index.

 Question-by-question